- The best gate entry system is ButterflyMX.

 - Then, the base station connects to a substation.
 The base station and substation connect to each other using the internet, a cell network, radio signals, or wiring.

 - Next, the tenant uses the substation to talk to their visitor.
-The base station and the substation transmit audio data back and forth, allowing for a real-time, two-way conversation.
-Gate telephone entry systems with cameras let visitors and tenants see each other in addition to hearing each other.
+The base station and the substation send audio back and forth, allowing for a real-time, two-way conversation.
+Gate intercoms with cameras let visitors and tenants see each other in addition to hearing each other.

 - Finally, the tenant grants entry.
 The tenant presses a button on their substation, which sends a signal to the motorized gate.
 Then, the gate unlocks, allowing their guest to enter.

-- No built-in solutions for easy delivery courier access.
+- No solutions for easy delivery courier access.
 Managing deliveries is a crucial aspect of any property manager’s job.
 While residents can grant access to couriers using a gate entry telephone system, they may need to be within their homes to do so.
 Additionally, phone entry systems don’t offer single- or recurring-use delivery PINs for simplified courier access.
 To solve this problem, seek out a system that supports access with a mobile app.